 A lot of newer vehicles give you the option of automatic parallel parking.
 In other words, the cars just parallel park themselves.

 Additionally, you can ask a pedestrian or friend to observe your car as you parallel park.
-This gives you another set of eyes and ensures that you won’t bump other cars without holding up traffic.
+This gives you another set of eyes and ensures you won’t bump into other cars without holding up traffic.